 What unites 95% of beginner traders

-The most common mistakes of novice traders may include the following:
+The most common mistakes of novice traders may be the following:

 - ignoring risk and money management rules;